(Sound effects of a laughing baby)

 Christi: We’re just busy.
 Honestly, we’re overwhelmed.
 We don’t really know what we’re feeling, but they’re all there under the surface.
 And so if we can teach adults to then teach kids, let’s dig in there, that emotion is valuable because what we find is – you know, and especially in Christian culture, I think we can look at emotion like it’s a hindrance to our, you know, sanctification and, you know, that we want to just keep it in check.

-Jim: Or you can hear that, but you can’t make it happen.
+Jim: Right.
+Right.
+It’s not that easy.
+Or you can hear that, but you can’t make it happen.

-Jim: Because they’re trying to help people cope with those – those wounds.
+Jim: I mean, that’s why counselors are in business, right?
+Because they’re trying to help people cope with those wounds.

-Josh: And one of the other factors with that, too, is a number of years I was work – counseling juvenile delinquents.
-And…
+Josh: And one of the other factors with that, too, is a number of years ago I was work… counseling a juvenile delinquent.

-Jim: I was going to ask you about that.
+Jim: I was gonna ask you about that.

-Josh: Yeah, my, um, my job was to help them have remorse on their victims.
+Josh: Yeah.
+My job was to help them have remorse on their victims.
 But the reality was they didn’t even know what they were feeling.

 Josh: Let alone to be able to help them step into the shoes of the person that they victimized and understand what they’re feeling.
 It had to start.
 So, the very first thing that I would do is I would give them a feelings chart with these faces on it…

-Josh: …so that they could begin to identify because in most cases, any juvenile delinquent that I sat with, they – they either didn’t know who their father was or they had a very, very strained relationship with their dad.
+Josh: … so they could begin to identify.
+Because in most cases any juvenile delinquent that I sat with, they either didn’t know who their father was or they had a very, very strained relationship with their dad.
 And so, they didn’t have a male figure to help them kind of navigate what emotions were like in their life.

 Jim: Slippy in your tummy.